-- The conduct occurred in a University education program or activity;
+- Off University property, if the conduct occurred in a University education program or activity.

 Sex Discrimination is defined as (a) an intentional act of disparate treatment on the basis of sex; (b) a facially neutral act that has a disparate impact on members of one sex; or (c) Sexual Harassment.

 Sexual Harassment is defined as conduct on the basis of sex that consists of: (a) an employee of the University conditioning an aid, benefit or service of the University on an individual’s participation in unwelcome sexual conduct (i.e., quid pro quo); (b) unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the institution’s education programs or activities (i.e. hostile environment); or (c) Sexual Assault, Dating Violence, Domestic Violence, or Stalking.

 Sexual Assault is an offense that consists of one or more of the following:

 - Penetration or attempted penetration, no matter how slight, of the vagina or anus by the sexual organ of the other person, without the consent of the victim, including instances where the victim is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

 - Oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

 - Use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
 An “object” or “instrument” is anything used by the offender other than the offender’s genitalia.